dolphindb/Tutorials_EN/data_ETL.md

 - M: number of stocks
 - t0: execution time (in seconds) of the innermost loop

-The execution time of the innermost loop is about 400 ms (i.e., 0.4 seconds), and the elapsed time for the full script is estimated to be `t ~= 20 * 0.4 * 3000 = 6.7 hours`.
+The execution time of the innermost loop is about 0.4 seconds, and the elapsed time for the full script is estimated to be `t ~= 20 * 0.4 * 3000 = 6.7 hours`.

-(2) Repeated queries
+(2) Repeated data access

 As shown above, the transformation script repeatedly operates on the same dataset, causing higher round-trip time.
 However, some operations, such as data filtering and sorting, can be done within one query.

-(3) Calculation on one data node
+(3) Computing is conducted on only one data node

 Starting from the assignment statement for "tradingdf":